adjustleads/vad-node/README.md

 ### 1. Detecting Speech Segments in MP3 (`processMP3File`)

-This function decodes an MP3, runs VAD, and returns the detected speech segments along with the original audio data and sample rate.
+This function decodes an MP3, runs VAD, and returns the detected speech segment _timestamps_ along with the original audio data and sample rate.
 It **does not** save any files itself.

 ```javascript
 const { processMP3File, checkLameInstallation } = require('adjustleads-vad-node')